spark-mv/cdn/install.md

 1. Add the JS to your site and collect FREE user experience statistics.
 2. Enable HolaCDN and measure user experience and cost improvements.

-If you have any questions, email cdn-help [at] hola [dot] org, or skype:holaf
+If you have any questions, email cdn-help [at] hola [dot] org, or skype:holacdn

 # *Collect user experience statistics (FREE)*

 # 1. Create an account